tirza7176/djangoreact/README.md

 GET /api/posts/ — List all blog posts (supports search query param)

+GET /api/posts/?search=<query> - Retrieves a list of posts filtered by the search query

 POST /api/posts/ — Create a new post (admin only)

 GET /api/posts/<id>/ — Retrieve post details by ID